MahirRahman/Alien-Invasion/README.md

 ## Acknowledgments

 * This ReadMe.md tempate was taken from: https://github.com/othneildrew/Best-README-Template
-* This project idea was inspired by Kalob Taulien
+* This project idea was inspired by Eric Matthes

 <p align="right">(<a href="#top">back to top</a>)</p>